 ICV Score = (Total UAE Expenditure / Total Revenue) × 100

-Your percentage depends on your total cost with adjustments for differing categories, such as:
+Your percentage depends on your company’s financial records and contribution across different ICV categories, such as:

-• Goods and Services Procurement – Spending with UAE-based suppliers.
+- Goods and Services Procurement – Spending with UAE-based suppliers or ICV-certified vendors.

-• Emiratization – Hiring and training UAE nationals.
+- Emiratization – Hiring, training, and salary contribution for UAE nationals.

-• Investments – Investment in local infrastructure, technology, or premises.
+- Investments – Investment in UAE-based assets, infrastructure, technology, or business premises.

-The official ICV calculation methodology is applied to your accounts by the auditor, who verifies supporting documents and assigns a score that is then reflected on your ICV certificate UAE.
+This is only a simplified example.
+The official ICV calculation methodology is applied to your audited financial statements by a MoIAT-authorized certifying body, which verifies the supporting documents and calculates the final score reflected on your ICV Certificate UAE.

 Step-by-Step: ICV Score Calculation